CodePathAndroid-g3/Codepath-Android/README.md

 - [ ] User can share stories through social media (Twitter, Facebook, etc)
 - [ ] Relevant social media posts will also be shown
 - [ ] User can edit account information
+- [ ] Users can see a customized UI

 ### 2. Screen Archetypes